opencast/opencast-docker/README.md

 ## `admin`, `worker`, `adminworker`, `ingest` and `presentation`

 These images contain the Opencast modules of the corresponding Opencast distributions.

+## `build`

+This images helps you set up a development environment for Opencast.
+For more information see [here](Dockerfiles/build/README.md).

 # Usage